w3f/Grants-Program/applications/PolkaSignIn.md

 The development is not started yet.

 ## Development Roadmap :nut_and_bolt:

+As the project is small, we only have 1 milestone to be finished.

 1. Survey and discuss with related team 20 FTE hours
 2. Create the specification w/o OAuth 20 FTE hours